Kinark/Materialize-stepper/README.md

 ## Getting Started

-First of all, sorry for the bad english.
+First of all, not native english speaker.
 Also, I don't know how to work with github yet.
 Yeah.

-The plugin is simple (really simple), small, bugged and has lack of resources, so...
+The plugin is simple (really simple), small and has lack of resources, so...
 Wait for more (???) and...
 HELP ME!!!

 ### Prerequisities